Beth Brant

 Beth E. Brant, Degonwadonti, or Kaieneke'hak (1941–2015) was a Mohawk writer, essayist, and poet of the Mohawks of the Bay of Quinte First Nation from the Tyendinaga Mohawk Territory in Ontario, Canada.
 She was also a lecturer, editor, and speaker.
-She wrote based on her deep connection to her indigenous people and touched on the infliction of racism and colonization.
-She brought her writing to life from her personal experiences of being a lesbian, having an abusive spouse, and her mixed blood heritage from having a Mohawk father and a Scottish-Irish mother.
-Her published works include three edited anthologies and three books of essays and short stories.
+She wrote based on her deep connection to her people and touched on the infliction of racism and colonization.
+She brought her writing to life from her personal experiences of being a lesbian, having an abusive spouse, and her mixed heritage from having a Mohawk father and a Scottish-Irish mother.

 Life

 She was born in Detroit, Michigan on May 6, 1941.
 Brant grew up off the reservation; however, she maintained a deep link to her Tyendinaga Mohawk heritage with her paternal grandparents where she learned the culture, language, and traditional stories.
-She was descended from a family of tribal leaders Chief Joseph Brant (Thayendanegea) and Molly Brant (Degonwadonti) from Tyendinaga.
+She was descended from a family of tribal leaders, including Chief Joseph Brant (Thayendanegea) and Molly Brant (Degonwadonti) from Tyendinaga.
 Her paternal grandparents moved to the Detroit area with the hope their nine children would have more opportunities away from the reservation.
 Her parents, Joseph and Hazel Brant, and her brother and sister, grew up in her paternal grandparent's Detroit home.
 Her father worked in an automobile factory, and later as a teacher.

-She married her husband and became pregnant at the age of 17.
+At the age of 17, she left school.
 She went on to have three children named Kim, Jill, and Jennifer.
-After leaving her fourteen-year abusive marriage in 1973, Brant became active in the feminist community and announced her sexual orientation as a lesbian.
+After leaving her fourteen-year abusive marriage in 1973, Brant became active in the feminist community and came out as lesbian.
 She met her partner, Denise Dorsz, in 1976.
-They equally divided their time between living in Michigan and Ontario.
+They divided their time between in Michigan and Ontario.

-In the initial years following her divorce, Brant worked any unskilled job she could to support her three children, including working as a salesclerk, waitress, and cleaner.
-Her writing came later in her life at the age of forty when she had a monumental experience on a trip through the Tyendinaga Mohawk Territory with Dorsz.
+In the initial years following her divorce, Brant worked any unskilled job she could to support her children, including working as a salesclerk, waitress, and cleaner.
+Her writing came later at the age of forty when she had a monumental experience on a trip through Tyendinaga Mohawk Territory with Dorsz.
 An eagle flew in front of their car window while she was driving.
 The eagle landed on a nearby tree and Brant stopped the car to bear witness at the creature.
 They looked at one another and the nonverbal communication spoke to Brant.
 The eagle told her to start writing and thus her writing career began.
 She displayed writing ranges of humorous to aggressive and intense to spiritual writing.

 Her later years were spent as a grandmother and great-grandmother to three grandsons Nathaneal, Benjamin, and Zachary, a granddaughter, Olivia, as well as two great-grandchildren, Hazel and Luke.
 She died on August 6, 2015.